 This is all the more reason why having multiple streams of income is so important.
 Social Security may not last, but the work you put in now has the potential to carry you all the way through retirement.

 It can be difficult to think long-term when you can barely plan for the next week.
-But the fact is, the work you put in now can have enormous long-term effects.
+But the fact is, the work you put in now can have enormous long-term effects and capital gains.
 Having multiple income streams can help you build long-term wealth without having to work harder.

 You can work smarter, and leverage your time to achieve financial freedom earlier.
 And having freedom from the drudgery of trading your time for money means that you can focus on what’s really important to you–both now and in the future.